instantOS/instantos.github.io/youtube/shortcuts.md

 All keybindings follow a simple convention:
 Hold down a set of special keys, also called modifiers, and then press a normal key to do an action.
-Most keybinding make use of the super key.
+Most keybindings make use of the super key.
 On most keyboards it will have a Windows logo on it, on a Mac it is the command key.
 When noting a keyboard shortcut, the modifiers are listed first, followed by the action key.
 For example: Super + A refers to holding down the super key